Position: Neglecting the Sustainability of AI is Fuelling a Global AI Arms Race: Sustainability of AI

-From a climate awareness standpoint, efficiency in computational resource use, though seemingly beneficial in terms of reducing direct energy consumption, could paradoxically be at odds with long-term environmental sustainability when considering the rebound effect~\cite{alcott2005jevons}.
-This effect, rooted in economic and ecological theory, suggests that any technological advancement that improves efficiency often leads to an increase in overall demand for the very resource it was designed to conserve~\cite{wright2023efficiency}.
+From the perspective of climate awareness, efficiency in computational resource use, though seemingly beneficial in terms of reducing direct energy consumption, can paradoxically be at odds with long-term environmental sustainability when considering rebound effects~\cite{alcott2005jevons}.
+This effect, rooted in economic and ecological theory, suggests that any technological advancement that improves efficiency often leads to an increase in overall demand for the very resource it was designed to conserve~\cite{wright2023efficiency,luccioni2025efficiency}. \looseness=-1

-This paradox has come to the foray with the recent success of DeepSeek models~\cite{deepseekai2024deepseekv3technicalreport,deepseekai2025deepseekr1incentivizingreasoningcapability}, where they report using a fraction of resources compared to other existing models in the same class.\footnote{We note that even this ``smaller" resource cost is exorbitant.
-DeepSeek-V3 used about 2.8M GPU hours on Nvidia-H800s, compared to say 30.8M GPU hours on Nvidia-H100s for a comparable model Llama-3-405B.} This claim of efficiency has drawn many more people to use and build with these models i.e, it has improved access which is a key factor in improving social sustainability.
-For some companies and countries, DeepSeek may be a sign that ``AI-sovereignty'' (see \autoref{sec:demo}) also in reach for them, which may lead to more investments in data centers and model creation.
+This paradox had a clear manifestation with the success of DeepSeek models~\cite{deepseekai2024deepseekv3technicalreport,deepseekai2025deepseekr1incentivizingreasoningcapability}, which uses only a fraction of resources compared to other models in the same class.\footnote{We note that even this ``smaller" resource cost is exorbitant.
+DeepSeek-V3 used about $2.8M$ GPU hours on Nvidia-H800s, compared to say $30.8M$ GPU hours on Nvidia-H100s for a comparable model Llama-3-405B.} This claim of efficiency has drawn many more people to use and build with these models.
+That is, these models have improved access, which is a key factor in improving social sustainability.
+For some companies and countries, DeepSeek may be a sign that ``AI-sovereignty'' (see Sec.~\ref{sec:demo}) is within reach for them, which may lead to more investments in datacenters and model creation. {However, these efficiency improvements in the marginal training and inference costs did not lower aggregate resource consumption.
+Instead, they triggered a two-tier rebound effect.
+First, the 2800\% surge in DeepSeek’s popularity post-release~\citep{nist2025caisi_deepseek,salim2026tokenomics} demonstrates how lower costs drive broader uptake.
+Second, DeepSeek’s efficiency catalysed the ``reasoning model" trend, which utilizes ``thinking tokens" at orders of magnitude higher volumes than standard LLMs.
+Current estimates suggest that a typical 80-token response from a reasoning model requires approximately 800 latent thinking tokens~\citep{dauner2025tokencost}.
+Thus, even if energy cost per token decreases by 90\%, a ten-fold increase in token generation results in no net reduction in the total energy use.
+This shift exemplifies a classic rebound effect where efficiency gains in one area are eclipsed by the overall intensified usage patterns across other areas.} \looseness=-1